Twenty-two years after surviving breast cancer, I was diagnosed with stage IV inoperable lung cancer. This is my story.

-Thought I'd stop by to give you an update since it has been awhile.
-I'm still in remission and receiving Pedmetrexed every 3-4 weeks.
+I thought I'd stop by to give you an update since it has been a while.
+I'm still in remission and receiving Pedmetrexed every three to four weeks.
 My oncologist feels that I'm doing so well that he only needs to see me every second chemo treatment.

 All in life is good!

 Things are going well, and I've received 35 treatments so far of the Pemetrexed.
 According to my oncologist, I'm getting close to breaking an all-time record.